von-hertzberg/libsoundio/README.md

 performance and power, and API convenience, the scale is tipped closer to the former.
 Features that only exist in some sound backends are exposed.

+## Note on this Fork

+This fork is intended to ease the use of libsoundio as part of a cmake project using `add_subdirectory`.

 ## Features and Limitations

  * Supported operating systems: